janberges/elphmod/examples/cdw_1d/README.md

-# Downfolding and CDW relaxation for carbon chain
+# Dimerization (carbon chain)

 This example shows how to

-* create a low-energy model for a one-dimensional system,
+* create a low-energy model for a one-dimensional system (downfolding),
 * simulate the periodic (Peierls) lattice distortion in this model.